-Serve the dressing on the side, or drizzle a bit over the top for presentation and serve the rest at the table.
+Serve the dressing on the side, or drizzle a bit over the top for presentation, and serve the rest at the table.
 You can toss the salad if you’re at a picnic or potluck, but it does look better without the dressing for a dinner party.

 Ways to serve this

 - Or keep things simple and grill up your choice of meat to serve with this salad.
-Grilled chicken is the perfect partner to this Strawberry Spinach Salad.
+Grilled chicken is the perfect partner with this Strawberry Spinach Salad.
 But grilled steak, pork chops, or even shrimp are all great too.

-- Try this salad with a different dressings.
-My 2-Ingredient Balsamic Vinaigrette, Lemon Vinaigrette, or my Basil Vinaigrette all work perfectly here.
+- Try this salad with different dressings.
+My 2-Ingredient Balsamic Vinaigrette, Lemon Vinaigrette, or Basil Vinaigrette all work perfectly here.
 My 2 ingredient balsamic can be made with a different vinegar as well, try it with white wine, red wine, or champagne vinegar.
 For a basic vinaigrette you can shake together 1/4 cup vinegar or lemon juice to 3/4 cup olive oil with sea salt and pepper to taste in a jar, then add a touch of maple syrup to take the edge off.

 Definitely not, use whatever dressing you’d like.
 We also love poppyseed dressing and balsamic with this salad, as well as the others I mentioned above.